The intricate pattern of the brain: social entanglement

 This does not mean that humans do not need heuristics to understand our huge communities.
 And it certainly doesn’t mean that these heuristics cannot be incorrect.

 Human beings need to use heuristics to understand all the people around us.
 We group them together in our minds.
-When you work in a certain building where the kitchen on your floor is very clean, but you notice that the kitchen on the second floor is a mess, then you tend to think that “the people on the second floor” are slobs.
-Those people working on the second floor are, in fact, not all slobs.
-There are just coincidentally a couple of slobs more in that group.
-Over time, the people on the second floor will be replaced by others, who might be neat.
-And yet we then tend to see “the people who work on the second floor”, as if they are one being.
+When you work in a certain building where the bathroom on your floor is very clean, but you notice that the bathroom on the second floor is a mess, then you tend to think that “the people on the second floor” are slobs.
+Those people working on the second floor could be, in fact, not all slobs.
+There could be coincidentally a couple of slobs more in that group.

 If a young African American man has gone through High School and College and is looking for a job, many will still hold him collectively responsible for what other African Americans do.
 When you point out to certain people that a lot of research has been done that proves that job applications with African American names do worse in job application processes, an often heard response is that they should just act normally, and then they will be treated differently.
 However, the young African American who did nothing wrong is not a “they”.
 He is a he.
 He did nothing wrong.
 And yet, because of his skin color, he is held collectively responsible.
 They cause problems.